 More control of sprawl will produce the advantages of cleaner air, a closer-knit community, and better health.

-To get started on taking action about this important topic, you may want to check out the County Health Rankings just released by the Robert Wood Johnson Foundation, the pre-eminent funder of public health initiatives in the U.S. Use that ranking to start a dialogue in your own community.
+To get started on taking action about this important topic, you may want to check out the County Health Rankings for 2017 just released by the Robert Wood Johnson Foundation, the pre-eminent funder of public health initiatives in the U.S. Use that ranking to start a dialogue in your own community.